-tions & ne for ac ons

-TARGETED WEAKNESS TR 18 19 20 21 22 23

-Need of specific physical spaces and initiatives to facilitate alliances with different agents and specifically to facilitate the interaction between the academic professors and the researchers working at the UOC research centres.
+TARGETED WEAKNESS actions Only for active & new actions 18 19 20 21 22 23 Need of specific physical spaces and initiatives to facilitate alliances with different agents and specifically to facilitate the interaction between the academic professors and the researchers working at the UOC research centres.
 Need for more research spaces because of the continuous growth in the number of researchers.
-All (D1 D4) Q4
+All (R1-R4) Q4

 Responsible(s) Participant(s) .
-Office of the Deputy General Manager (Research and Innovation) .
-Office of the Vice President for Strategic Planning and Research General Services Office Office of the Deputy General Manager (Finances and Resources) Research and Innovation Area UOC HRS4R Implementation and Monitoring Committee UOC HRS4R Advisory and Working Group
+Office of the Deputy General Manager for R&I .
+Office of the Vice President for Strategic Planning and Research General Services Office of the Deputy General Manager for Finances and Resources R&I department UOC HRS4R Implementation and Monitoring Committee

+.
+UOC HRS4R Advisory and Working Group --